Last Updated: June 8, 2026

 We clean our homes.
 We organize our closets.
 We even detox our diets.
 But when was the last time you sat down and did a full digital declutter?

-How to Audit Your Digital Life
+How to Perform a Digital Declutter

 I’ve put together five steps to audit your digital life and perform a digital declutter.